AttackOnJasper/University-notes/notes/aws/aws.md

 # S3 (Simple Storage Service)
 * A cloud **bulk storage** service, where you can remotely store a large sum of data.
 (Similar to Google drive & dropbox)
-* S3 does not reside in any VPCs
+* S3 does not reside in any VPCs; it's a global service
 * Features
 	* Fast
 	* Highly scalable
+	* 99.99% availability & 11 9s durability
 * Operations
     * list
     * select
         * property selectivity
+    * delete
+    	* can enable MFA

 ## Components
-* Bucket (folder) name needs to be **globally unique**
+* Bucket (folder) name needs to be **globally unique** (because it would create a web address)
-	* Bucket Policy: specify what actions are allowed or denied for which principals on the bucket that the bucket policy is attached to
 * object (file) - unique name in the bucket
+	* each object can be from 0kb to 5 TB
-    * object key, metadata, version
+    * object key (name), value, metadata, version id
     * logging can be enabled to track object level activities

+## Data Consistency
+* Read after Write for PUTS of new objects: be able to view directly after upload a new object
+* Eventual Consistency for override PUTS and DELETES: updating existing file could take time to propagate the change

 ## Versioning
+* Good backup tool
 * After enable versioning, each object has metadata and version Id
 	* Can see different versions when clicking into the object
     * versions need different permissions to retrieve
+    * Cannot disable; can only suspend
+* Make one version public does not make the previous versions public
+* Versioned bucket would not be deleted immediately
+	* Deleted object can be retrieved via previous versions
+	* Have the option to perminantly delete all versions at once
-* versioned bucket supports object locking (would not be deleted)
+* versioned bucket supports object locking

 ## Use cases
 * Content storage